FactoryTalk-Optix/NetLogicDatabaseInteraction/README.md

 # Database Interaction via NetLogic

-How to perform custom queries on DB via Runtime NetLogic
+How to perform custom queries on DB via Runtime NetLogic (using the FT Optix Database components)